KumaTea/ext-whl/README.md

 ### manylinux

 `riscv64` is now supported by `manylinux`.
 Since 2024-09 on linux only `manylinux`able wheels will be provided.
+All previous wheels that miss the requirements will be removed.